dart-lang/site-www/src/codelabs/iterables.md

 </iframe>

-In the example, `any` verifies that at least one element contains the character `a`, and `every` verifies that all elements have length equal or greater than 5.
+In the example, `any` verifies that at least one element contains the character `a`, and `every` verifies that all elements have a length equal to or greater than 5.

 After running the code, try changing the predicate of `any` so it